No Lo Había Dicho

-No Lo Había Dicho is the twenty-sixth studio album by Mexican-American singer-songwriter Pepe Aguilar on June 27, 2016 by Equinoccio Records and distributed by Sony Music.
+No Lo Había Dicho (I Hadn't Said It) is the twenty-sixth studio album by Mexican-American singer-songwriter Pepe Aguilar on June 27, 2016 by Equinoccio Records and distributed by Sony Music.
 It was produced by Yamil Rezc, Francisco Durán, Mauricio Durán, and Aguilar.

 No Lo Había Dicho reached number three on the Billboard Top Latin Albums chart and number one on the Billboard Latin Pop Albums chart in the United States.
 It peaked at number 33 on Mexico Top 100 chart and was certified gold in Mexico.
 Thom Jurek of Allmusic gave the album a positive review and called the performances "flawless".

 Two singles were released from the album: "María" and "Cuestión de Esperar".
 "María" debuted at number one on the Mexican pop chart and "Cuestión de Esperar" was nominated for Record of the Year at the 17th Annual Latin Grammy Awards in 2016.

 Background

 Although Pepe Aguilar's discography has been dominated by ranchera and banda styles of Mexican music, he was no stranger to trying new things.
 Aguilar has recorded a few pop/rock songs throughout his career.
 Songwriter Enrique Guzman Yanez, also credited as, "Fato", has previously worked with Aguilar experimenting outside of regional Mexican music, specifically his 2004 album No Soy de Nadie and his 2011 EP, Negociaré con la pena.
 Guzman wrote or co-wrote six out of the ten songs on the album, including the two lead singles.